 Shaving first before exfoliating will lead to skin irritation.
 The micro-abrasions on your skin due to shaving can worsen when you aim to scrub off the dead skin cells through exfoliation.
 Remember how your blade could have already scraped most of the debris off of your skin.
 So, what you will be exfoliating is most likely the healthy set of new skin cells, which you do not want to get rid of just yet.

-Exfoliating after shaving can worsen razor burns.
+Exfoliating after shaving can remove prickly hair but worsen razor burns.
 Your skin is already sensitive from exposure to an extremely sharp blade.
 Instead of exfoliation, what you need to do after shaving is to use an aftershave that will cleanse and moisturize it to calm down or soothe whatever irritation or possible irritation that may arise.

 How to Exfoliate Before Shaving